ConfSched/ConfSched/docs/install.md

 Now we need to create the tables.
 To do so, we'll use Laravel's Migrations.
 Run the following command:

 <code>php artisan migrate</code>

+Next, you need to run composer update to grab all the dependencies.

+<code>composer update</code>

+Depending on your composer installation, you might need to use composer.phar instead:

+<code>composer.phar update</code>

+Download OpenConf at [http://www.openconf.com/download/](http://www.openconf.com/download/).
+Follow the installation instructions for OpenConf [here](http://www.openconf.com/documentation/install.php).

 We now need to configure Apache.
 The file structure of a Laravel application includes a public folder.
 That is the only folder we want publicly accessible.
 We don't want Apache to serve up the other folders.
 In order to achieve this, we take advantage of virtual hosts.
 We want to create a virtual host that will point to the path to our public folder.
 The actual implementation will vary from version to version in Apache.